 From the first $s$ equations, we get

 where $E_{n+1,j}^{x_j}$ is the cofactor of the $(n+1,j)$-entry of the matrix $E_{x_j}$

 If we substitute these $t_j$ in the remaining equations, one has the following boundary conditions

-If we have the coincidence of some wave-vectors, the analysis is much more involved and the situation must be handled on a case-by-case basis.
+If we have the coincidence of some wave vectors, the analysis is much more involved and the situation must be handled on a case-by-case basis.

-Now we pass to evaluate the wave-vectors $k_i$.
-In the region $x<0$, after the substitution the ansatz in the Schr\"odinger equation and exploiting the independence of the functions $e^{-ik_jx}, \ j=1,\ldots,s$ we get for the wave-vectors ${k}_j$ the relation
+Now we pass to evaluate the wave vectors $k_i$.
+In the region $x<0$, after the substitution the ansatz in the Schr\"odinger equation and exploiting the independence of the functions $e^{-ik_jx}, \ j=1,\ldots,s$ we get for the wave vectors ${k}_j$ the relation